Skip to main content

 • Mechanical Engineering (LM 33).

-• Have an excellent knowledge of the English language.
-For foreign candidates, a good knowledge of the Italian language will be considered a preferential requirement.
+• Have an excellent knowledge of English.
+For foreign candidates, a good knowledge of Italian will be considered preferential.

 To learn more about the requirements, please consult the call for applications at the end of this page.